Adding another credit card to your wallet can be an asset, but it’s not for everyone. Here’s everything you need to know.

+- Improve your credit score.
 “There is a benefit to having more cards,” said Tamar Asken, a certified financial planner and real estate agent in Los Angeles.
 Having two or three cards is one kind of proof that you can manage debt and credit and maturely meet obligations, she said.
 Plus, it will increase the total credit available to you, which, if you don’t use most of it, raises that all-important FICO score.

+- Have a backup in case of emergency.
 Say you lose your card.
 Most credit card companies will rush out a replacement within 72 hours, said Martin Lynch, a compliance manager with Cambridge Credit Counseling Corp. in Agawam, Massachusetts.
 “But especially if you’re traveling, you’ll have a new one that can tide you over,” he said.
 Lynch has three credit cards, one of which stays home in case his wallet gets lost or stolen.

+- Diversify card benefits.
 Maybe your one card is a plain charge card.
 A second card could be a rewards card.
-Or if you already have a travel awards card, a second one could be a cash back card.
+Or, if you already have a travel awards card, a second one could be a cash back card.
 “The second card – you can use that to balance what you’re not getting from the first card,” said Beverly Harzog, consumer credit expert and author of the book “The Debt Escape Plan.”

 Reasons you should not get a second credit card